Faruqt/React-Flask/README.md

 This is an application which contains a connected flask backend to a react frontend

+Run: `npm install` before running the scripts below.

+Next, enter the backend directory and install your environment, then install the requirements using:
+`pip install -r requirements.txt`
 ## Available Scripts

 In the project directory, you can run: